June 26, 2026

 The residuals aren’t uniform, and that’s the interesting part:

-• Dataset mismatch — ERA5 vs. ERSSTv5 carries an inherent ~0.1–0.2 °C difference, which explains most of the residual post-1979.
+• Dataset mismatch — ERA5 vs. ERSST v5 carries an inherent ~0.1–0.2 °C difference, which explains most of the residual post-1979.

 • Truncated baseline — ARCO-ERA5 starts in 1940, so the earliest 30-year base period (nominally 1936–1965) is really 1940–1965.
-Unavoidable, and the one place we can’t exactly match NOAA.
+This is the one caveat Part 1’s ERSST recipe doesn’t have, since ERSST’s record reaches back to 1854.

 None of these are bugs to hide — they’re the honest seams of computing a 75-year index from a single, fast, in-place query.